Shopify/polaris/polaris.shopify.com/content/components/card/index.md

   - fileName: card-with-flushed-sections.tsx
     title: With flushed sections
     description: Use when you need further control over the spacing of your card sections.
 ---

-# Card

-Cards are used to group similar concepts and tasks together to make Shopify easier for merchants to scan, read, and get things done.

----

 ## Best practices